CellCognition/cecog/README.md

 #### Using VCXX Professional
 Run build_win64_bin.bat

-The CecogAnalyzer package comes with batteries included.

-It contains
+### Demo data (battery package)

+The demo data containes:

 - a small set of raw images (10 timepoints of H2b-aTubulin)
 - the two classifiers for H2b and aTubulin to test classification
 - a pre-configured settings file which is loaded on start-up.

-You can
+Using the demo data it is possible to:

 - test Object Detection of the primary (H2b) and secondary (aTubulin) channels
-- retrain and test the classifier for H2b and aTubulin in Classification
+- test the classifier for H2b and aTubulin in Classification
-- test the tracking and select events in Tracking (only six tracks are found within the 10 frames)
+- test the Tracking and Event Selection.
-- for Error correction you need to install the R-project (see below)

-#### Package data

-The package contains a sub-folder Data with
+#####Files:

 - Settings
   -demo_settings.conf, the settings file which is loaded on startup